PetrHavelka/uubookkit-ext/README.md

-# Chrome extension for uuBookKit
+# uuBookKit-ext
 It will add useful links into page.
 - page title is link to Knowledge Base
 - pencil icon for edit each section is added (if user has permission)

+# Install as a User Sciprt
+1. Add https://tampermonkey.net/ into your browser
+2. Install User script from this URL: [uubookkit-ext.user.js](https://github.com/PetrHavelka/uubookkit-ext/raw/master/uubookkit-ext.user.js)

+# Chrome extension for uuBookKit - depricated

 ## Installation as developer
 1. Download this repo.